ColeAndrae/AMPForge/README.md

 # AMPForge - Antimicrobial Peptide Generator

 AMPForge is an AI-powered web application that generates novel antimicrobial peptide (AMP) sequences and predicts their 3D structures.
 The application uses a Variational Autoencoder (VAE) to create new peptide sequences and the ESMFold model to predict their structural conformation.
+AMPForge was trained using the DBAASP dataset, on over 14,000 different peptide sequences of varying functionality.

 ## Features